dukins/irl-streaming-gopro-belabox-complete-guide/README.md

          * Do the same with "udp" instead of "tcp"
          * At this point I assume you have OBS installed on your machine.
 Check the Websocket settings in OBS for the used port.
 Enable that port as well!
-   * To make things easier create a alias/ shortcut in the bashrc file that will do these steps for you.
-Or create a service like before that will start the SRTLA Relay Server.
+   * To make things easier create either a service for the SRTLA relay like above or an alias/ shortcut in the bashrc file that will do these steps for you.

      * for the bashrc approach do the following:
        * ```sudo nano ~/.bashrc```
        * scroll to the bottom and type in: